 How much food should my puppy receive?

 The amount of food a puppy or young dog should be given depends on various factors.
 It is not only important whether I have chosen a food for a large or a small dog breed.
-Each individual food has its own feeding recommendation, depending on the fat, protein and energy content, the recommended amount of food for the puppy varies.
+You can find out how much food your puppy should be given here.

 • Firstly, the current age of the puppy, which determines the correct line in the feeding recommendation.